Discover your body's 6 natural defense barriers against SIBO

 - Apply vagus nerve stimulation techniques (23)

-- Use motility agents (ask your doctor about them) to stimulate your MMC: some natural-based ones contain: ginger, artichoke extracts (24), 5-HTP (25), vitamin B6 (26)
+- Use motility agents (ask your doctor about them) to stimulate your MMC: some natural-based ones contain ginger, artichoke extracts (24), 5-HTP (25), vitamin B6 (26)

 6. Ileocecal valve

 The problem occurs when the valve is impaired.
-It means the valve opens too long and allows waste flow back up to the small intestines resulting in ileocecal valve syndrome (ICVS), which may predispose an individual to SIBO.
+It means the valve opens too long and allows waste flow back up to the small intestines, resulting in ileocecal valve syndrome (ICVS), which may predispose an individual to SIBO.
 (28) What causes the ICVS to happen is when the valve gets stuck in an open or closed position.
-An open ileocecal valve might result in SIBO or diarrhea, while a closed valve in constipation.
+An open ileocecal valve might result in SIBO or diarrhea, while a closed valve might result in constipation.
 Besides, gas production by the bacteria may also put further pressure on the valve.
 (29)

 What causes the Ileocecal Valve Syndrome?
 (30)